TrustTheVote-Project/Rocky-OVR/doc/setup.md

 In the file, edit the config section at the top to specify the number of threads and requests-per-thread and other details like which server to test.

-The next section of the file is a method for viewing the PDF queue status.
-Log into a machine that has access to the application and the queue data base and start a rails console.
-Copy the view_queue method into the console and then run the method.
-This will show a queue status every 5 seconds and also calculate a run off time for a maximal number of PdfGenerations in the queue.

 Once you have the monitor running, run the load test script via

     $ bundle exec ruby spec/api_load_test.rb